-From the Empires period on, Sophism joined the other archailect religions as a major memeticity.
-Yet, appart from the unavoidable heterodox offshoots, Sophism was never and is not a missionary religion.
-And because of this, Sophism does not make the obvious impact on daily like that the other religions and philosophies do.
-Even within the Sophic League itself, Sophism keeps a low profile, being centered on the great monastery habitats that are scattered through the far flung empire, and one can spend a life time on any of the three capitals of the league without seeing a single aspirant.
-Occasionally sophic monks travel the Nexus on obscure pilgrimages, and they are a distinctive sight in their flowing robes.
+From the Age of Establishment onwards, Sophism joined the other archailect-inspired religions as a major memeticity.
+Yet, apart from the unavoidable heterodox offshoots, Sophism has never been a missionary religion.
+And because of this, Sophism does not make the obvious impact on daily life that the other religions and philosophies do.
+Even within the Sophic League itself, Sophism keeps a low profile, being centered on the great monastery habitats that are scattered through the far flung empire, and one can spend a life time on any of the three capitals of the League without seeing a single aspirant.
+Occasionally Sophic monks travel the Nexus on obscure pilgrimages, and they are a distinctive sight in their flowing robes.
 More often they will do the monastery tour, as outsiders refer to it, visiting other monastic habitats to savour the unique paths spirituality has developed in each region and among each clade and phyle of the league.
 But for most aspirants, there is no need to venture beyond the safe diamondoid walls of their own habitat, and a few monks are known to never leave their cell for centuries.
 Thus, for the outsider to truly understand and experience Sophism, e has to seek out a monastery which encourages guests and visitors, and contrary to popular opinion there are just as many visitor- and tourist-friendly monasteries as there are habitats that are hostile to - or at best aloof regarding - outsiders.

 Sophic Materialism - Text by M. Alan Kazlev Pantheistic or spiritual-materialist mystical, religious, or esoteric path common in the Sophic League, the TRHN, and elsewhere, involving modification of individual consciousness through gnostic drugs.
 Unlike traditional mysticism, there is little or no emphasis on transcendence of phenomena; indeed a deeper apperception of phenomena is considered the optimal outcome.
 Some spiritual groups see this as a positive option, others adopt a more neutral or even a negative view of it.